remy/remysharp.com/public/drafts/muddling-my-way-through-real-time.md

 That's to say, today we have *three* native client side solutions to communicating with the server:

-1. Ajax.
+1. [Ajax](http://caniuse.com/#search=xhr2).
 Well known.
 Well loved.
 Well understood.
 The XHR2 spec takes the API further and gives us much more functionality.
-2. WebSockets.
+2. [WebSockets](http://caniuse.com/#search=websockets).
 Bi-directional, persistent sockets, that can be made across origin.
-3. EventSource.
+3. [EventSource](http://caniuse.com/#search=eventsource).
 Push based server *events*, that automatically reconnect when the connection is dropped.

+These standards are good because: all browsers implementing new features will implement these features in an interopable way.
+With the exception of EventSource, all these are supported by IE10 and all other browsers (and EventSource has excellent support through [polyfills]()).

 ## So, what's next?